 Not only is it cheaper to build, install, and maintain, it also makes the pool more aesthetically pleasing.

 Our stainless steel hydrotherapy pools are built using a unique method that combines mechanical anchorages and cold welding.
 It ensures the sheets of steel are unperforated, which is a common problem with traditional welding techniques, and significantly reduces the chance of any material degradation or holes opening up.

-Learn more about how stainless steel compares to concrete and GRP in our “Hydrotherapy Pool Materials Comparison Guide.”
+Learn more about how stainless steel compares to concrete in our blog: